 Click the options menu "..."

-Select "Delete channel"
+Select "Delete folder"

 What happens when you move a recording to Trash?